togald/energyoptinator/README.md

 The standard library is `energyoptinator.py`. `test.py` contains a few test cases to help you get started with simulations, and `svenska_schabloner.py` is an extra library containing somewhat accurate average values for a swedish households' energy use.

 ## Todo
-- More comments in code?
+- More comments in code
 - Use numpy-arrays for data?
+Pandas time series, maybe?
 - Make simulation time-aware?
 Automatic data interpolation according to simulation parameters?
     - Datetime objects to store date, automatic interpolation depending on desired resolution?
+This could be where Pandas comes in.
 - Read data from file, methods for each object?
+Centralized method, have it return data in the right format for the simulation?